openharmony/docs/en/application-dev/reference/apis/js-apis-bundleManager.md

 ### bundleManager.getAppProvisionInfoSync<sup>10+</sup>

-getAppProvisionInfoSync(bundleName: string, userId?: number): AppProvisionInfo;
+getAppProvisionInfoSync(bundleName: string, userId?: number): AppProvisionInfo

 Obtains the provision profile based on the given bundle name and user ID.
 This API returns the result synchronously.